marmello77/FARS/README.md

 7. Is the build of this package passing on Travis?

-8.Are the build logs for this package on Travis free of any errors, warnings, or notes?
+8. Are the build logs for this package on Travis free of any errors, warnings, or notes?

 ## Travis testing